fatemeoz/EmbeddedSystems-Final-project/README.md

 - Arghavan Dalvand (5606362)
 - Peyman Peyvandi Pour (5573284)

-## Things to do:
+## Error to fix:
 - fix shared data in the rx buffer
-- send as much as data on uart as it's possible
+- send as much data on uart as it's possible